hpcc-systems/Visualization/README.md

 * Visualizations
 * HPCC Platform browser/node.js connectors and utilities

 All packages are available for use independently and are published to the NPM repository under the "@hpcc-js" scope name.
-They have also been designed to be "unpkg", "AMD", "commonjs" and "IIFE" friendly (where possible).
+They have also been designed to be "unpkg", "AMD", "commonjs", "IIFE", "WebPack", "Rollup.js" friendly (where possible).

 ## Hello World Example